alexboia/WP-Trip-Summary/help/src/en_US/index.md

 To run this module, the following technical requirements must be met:

-- PHP version 5.2.0 or greater;
+- PHP version 5.6.2 or greater;
 - MySQL version 5.7 or greater (with spatial support);
-- Wordpress 4.0 (maybe lower, but I haven't checked it up yet so I'd rather err on the safe side for now) or greater;
+- Wordpress 5.0;
 - libxml extension;
 - SimpleXml extension;
 - mysqli extension;